matthewfishermv/Statistics-with-R/Linear-Regression/Index.md

 cor(x, y)
 ```

-The correlation coefficient can be interpreted as the percentage of variability in one variable that is explained by the variability in the other.
+The correlation coefficient can be interpreted as the strength of a linear relationship between two numeric variables.
 The correlation is the same no matter which variable you select as the dependent variable.
 That is, *r<sub>xy</sub> = r<sub>yx</sub>*.

 In your interpretation of correlation, it is absolutely critical to note that <ins>correlation does not imply causation</ins>.
 In other words, you cannot assume that one variable has an effect on the other just because a correlation exists [[3]](#references).